-The Wolper Law Firm is currently investigating claims against Michael Barnett, a former Financial Advisor at Hilliard Lyons in Marion, Illinois Michael Barnett has been in the securities industry since 2010 and previously worked for Edward Jones
+The Wolper Law Firm, P.A. is currently investigating claims against Michael Barnett, a former Financial Advisor at Hilliard Lyons in Marion, Illinois Michael Barnett has been in the securities industry since 2010 and previously worked for Edward Jones

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Michael Barnett has five pending customer complaints, two of which relate to his alleged unlawful sale of Breitburn Energy, which filed for bankruptcy.
 Breitburn Energy, LP is an oil and gas company that issues securities sold to retail customers.
 When oil prices declined in 2014 and 2015, Breitburn Energy became insolvent and investors lost substantial sums of money.
 Breitburn declared bankruptcy and was forced to secure special financing to fund its operations.